ioBroker/ioBroker.docs/docs/en/admin/events.md

 ![The events page](../../de/admin/media/ADMIN_Ereignisse_numbers.png)

 ## The title line
 in the title line there are icons for the most important processes.
 There is context help for each icon.
-To do this, simply stay on the icon with the mouse for a while.
+To do this, simply hold the mouse on the icon for a while.

 ### The icons in detail:
 ### 1 - pause view